EbisaGirma21/web_service_online_market_place/README.md

 ## Contributing

-Contributions to OmniStock are welcome!
+Contributions to Online Market Place Platform are welcome!
 If you would like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature: `git checkout -b feature-name`